worldpeaceenginelabs/METAVERSE-SEED/README.md

 - clone
 - npm install
 - npm run dev

+##### No framework boilerplate
-Enjoy only the per page view and the bind feature of Svelte, but Code in Javascript!
+Enjoy only the per page view and the bind feature of SvelteJS, but code in plain Javascript!
 Blazing fast because the build output is your app precompiled.
 Static, but reactive!
-This is JAMstack, which runs on edge and every other storage.
+This is SvelteJS/JAMstack, which runs on edge and every other storage. 😝

+Simply get started with whatever you can think of.
+Everything is well pre-configured.
+In turn you can start to code your idea instant, without thinking about the repo configuration or the back-end.
+In Javascript, without any framework boilerplate.
+Only the reactive store and the binds are Sveltejs, but the modifications/extensions can be done by anyone who knows JS without understanding a shred of Sveltejs. (when you see how the form in AddMapmarker.svelte works, it will click, promise! 😉😁)

 - Cesium.svelte: Here you control the globe and the population with entities (pins, objects, events, apps, etc...)